joaopfonseca/social_media_crawler/README.md

 `git clone https://github.com/<your_github_username>/social_media_crawler.git`

-(Currently this is a private repo, so this should not work unless you have access to the GitHub page)

 #### Installing Python and setting up the virtual environment
 [Install Python 3.6.3](https://www.python.org/downloads/release/python-363/) and the [conda package manager](https://conda.io/miniconda.html) (use miniconda, not anaconda, because we will install all the packages we need).